WeegeeNumbuh1/FlightGazer/README.md

   - Display sunrise and sunset times, detailed signal stats for your ADS-B receiver, and/or extended calendar info
 - Extensive logging and [console output](#️-interactive-mode) capabilities as a core function
 - Easily configured, controlled, monitored, and updated within a web browser
+- Can emulate an RGB Matrix display in a browser if you don't have the actual hardware

 <details><summary><b>More Features</b></summary>

 ### Adaptive & flexible
 - Automatically switches to other aircraft if more than one is within the area
-- Can emulate an RGB Matrix display in a browser if you don't have the actual hardware
 - Does not need to run on the same hardware that `dump1090` is running from
 - Reads `dump978` data if it's present as well
 - Customizable features such as:
-  - Range of which aircraft need to be in for detailed tracking
+  - Range and height ceiling that aircraft need to be in for detailed tracking
-  - Height filtering
   - Units (aeronautical, metric, or imperial)
   - Clock style (12 hour or 24 hour)
   - Brightness based on time of day or when there's an active aircraft shown
   - API limiting per day, by monthly cost, or even by the hour (those API calls can get expensive)
-  - Writing to a stats file that keeps count of number of aircraft flying by per day (and API usage as well)
   - Track a specific aircraft once it's detected by your ADS-B receiver
-  - Colors 🌈
+  - Colors 🌈 for every element on the display
   - Switch between font styles
   - and more
 - Known to work with [PiAware](https://www.flightaware.com/adsb/piaware/build)/[FlightFeeder](https://www.flightaware.com/adsb/flightfeeder/), [ADSBExchange](https://www.adsbexchange.com/sd-card-docs/), [Ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder), and [ADSB.im](https://adsb.im/home) setups